-This Key Management Interoperability Protocol Usage Guide Version 1.4 is intended to complement the Key Management Interoperability Protocol Specification [KMIP-Spec] by providing guidance on how to implement the Key Management Interoperability Protocol (KMIP) most effectively to ensure interoperability and to address key management usage scenarios.
-In particular, it includes the following guidance:
+This Key Management Interoperability Protocol Usage Guide Version 2.0 is intended to complement the Key Management Interoperability Protocol Specification [KMIP-Spec] by providing guidance on how to implement the Key Management Interoperability Protocol (KMIP) most effectively to ensure interoperability and to address key management usage scenarios.
+It includes the following guidance:

-- Clarification of assumptions and requirements that drive or influence the design of KMIP and the implementation of KMIP-compliant key management. - Specific recommendations for implementation of particular KMIP functionality. - Clarification of mandatory and optional capabilities for conformant implementations.
+- Clarification of assumptions and requirements that drive or influence the design of KMIP and the implementation of KMIP-compliant key management. - Specific recommendations for implementation of KMIP functionality. - Clarification of mandatory and optional capabilities for conformant implementations. - Descriptions of how to use KMIP functionality to address specific key management usage scenarios or to solve key management related issues.

-Descriptions of how to use KMIP functionality to address specific key management usage scenarios or to solve key management related issues.
-A selected set of conformance profiles and authentication suites are defined in the KMIP Profiles specification [KMIP-Prof].
+A selected set of conformance profiles and authentication suites are defined in the KMIP Profiles specification [KMIP-PROFILES].